elviskasonlin/farmland-tycoon/README.md

-# CDT 1D Project Game
-___
+# Farmland Tycoon

-For 10.014 Computational Thinking for Design
+For 10.014 Computational Thinking for Design, 1D Project

 Created by\
 *in order of increasing student ID number*